 Have a Rainbow Plate, Add Colorful Vegetables

 Vegetables are for optimal health.
-Not only a colorful plate on lunch looks good but also veggies are super foods.
+Not only does a colorful plate at lunch look good but veggies are also super-foods.
 There is no alternative to consuming these in terms of nutrients.
-If you want a glow on your skin, hair smooth and a fit body, you should follow a diet that is full of seasonal vegetables.
+If you want your skin to glow, hair smooth and a fit body, you should follow a diet that is full of seasonal vegetables.
 The gastroenterologists in Edmond, OK, swear by vegetables when it comes to keeping the digestive system healthy.
-It has been proved by the Loma Linda University of California, that people who eat vegetables regularly grow 22% lower risks of colorectal cancer.
+It has been proven by the Loma Linda University of California, that people who eat vegetables regularly have a 22% lower risk of colorectal cancer.

 There are different colored vegetables at a farmer’s house.
 You should have it all.
 The different colored veggies have different nutrients.

 The Rich Red – Red vegetables are generally full of vitamin C and folic acid, vitamin B9.
-Red foods like cranberries, beetroots or tomatoes have flavonoids and lycopene, these are antioxidants which promotes good heart, good skin, reduce inflammation risks of colorectal, lungs or breast cancer.
+Red foods like cranberries, beetroots or tomatoes have flavonoids and lycopene, these are antioxidants which promote a good heart, good skin, reduce inflammation risks of colorectal, lungs or breast cancer.

-Green Is There – Bring the go green revolution on your plate also.
+Go Green – Bring the go green revolution to your plate.
 Leafy vegetables are full of each type of vitamins and minerals.
-The darker the green is, the more it has antioxidants.
-Green vegetables are proven to be anti-cancer as well as it can improve blood and bone health.
-A green diet is an alkaline diet that reduces risks of diabetes.
+The darker the green is, the more antioxidants it has.
+Green vegetables are proven to be anti-cancer and it can improve blood and bone health.
+A green diet is an alkaline diet that reduces the risk of diabetes.

 Spread Blue and Purple – Blueberries, eggplant or purple grapes are rich sources of anthocyanin that helps prevent colorectal cancer.
-Besides, this increases memory, heart health and increases vision.
+Along with this, they increase memory, heart health and increases vision.

-All in White – Not technically it is ‘colorful’, still, it will glory makes it place to the colorful food category.
-Foods like cheese, yogurt, curd or other dairy products, a few vegetables, mushroom etc. are full of vitamin D, calcium and phosphorus.
-It promotes bone health and obviously good for the colon.
+All in White – Though it is not technically ‘colorful’, it will stand out in its place in the colorful food category.
+Foods like cheese, yogurt, curd or other dairy products, a few vegetables, like mushroom etc. are full of vitamin D, calcium and phosphorus.
+This promotes bone health and obviously is good for the colon.